RayCarrot/RayCarrot.Rayman/README.md

 ## RayCarrot.Rayman
+*NOTE: This library will be replaced by (BinarySerializer)[https://github.com/BinarySerializer]* libraries.
+It is recommended using those instead.

 RayCarrot.Rayman is a helper library for managing file and configuration data from the Rayman games.

 ### UbiIni Handlers